-At Tivoli Gardens in Copenhagen of course.
-Tivoli Gardens is the second oldest amusement park in the world.
+At Tivoli Gardens in Copenhagen Tivoli Gardens is the second oldest amusement park in the world.
 Located near the central station of Copenhagen and, as we found out, is a must visit for anyone traveling to the city.

 We didn't know much about Tivoli Gardens when arriving in Copenhagen.
 Our Go Ahead Tours guide Derek told us all that we should visit Tivoli Gardens at night.
 So we listened to his advice and made our way to the park entrance, just a 10 minute walk from our hotel at Copenhagen Island.

 We bought a Copenhagen Card earlier that day to explore all the sights of the city, and lucky for us, it included our entrance fee into the park.
 Flashing our pass, we walked through the gates to an enchanting forest of neon lights and decorative lamps.

 Dave and I are not normally ones for gimmicky attractions, so we weren't sure how we'd take Tivoli Gardens.
 But once we entered, all our reservations disappeared and we fell in love with this treasure of Denmark.